codersudo55/my_vhdl_projects/README.md

-# These are some basic programs which I have coded in using VHDL language.
+# These are some basic programs which I have coded using VHDL language.